Illumina/Pisces/README.md

 # Running from a binary distribution

+Latest distributions are available at: https://github.com/Illumina/Pisces/tree/release/Pisces_5_1_3/redist

 So long as mono (for Linux) or .NET (for Windows) has been installed, the uncompressed binary is ready to go.
 Example command lines are:

 Windows:

-CallSomaticVariants.exe -B C:\my\path\to\TestData\example_S1.bam -g C:\my\path\to\WholeGenomeFasta -f 0.01 -fo False -b 20 -q 100 -c 1200 -s 0.5 -a 20 -F 20 -gVCF True
+Pisces.exe -B C:\my\path\to\TestData\example_S1.bam -g C:\my\path\to\WholeGenomeFasta -f 0.01 -fo False -b 20 -q 100 -c 1200 -s 0.5 -a 20 -F 20 -gVCF True

 Linux:

-mono CallSomaticVariants.exe -B /my/path/to/TestData/example_S1.bam -g /my/path/to/WholeGenomeFasta -f 0.01 -fo False -b 20 -q 100 -c 1200 -s 0.5 -a 20 -F 20 -gVCF True
+mono Pisces.exe -B /my/path/to/TestData/example_S1.bam -g /my/path/to/WholeGenomeFasta -f 0.01 -fo False -b 20 -q 100 -c 1200 -s 0.5 -a 20 -F 20 -gVCF True

 example qsub cmd to a grid cluster:

-echo "CallSomaticVariants.exe -B /path/to/mybam.bam -g /Genomes/Homo_sapiens/UCSC/hg19/Sequence/WholeGenomeFasta -f 0.01 -fo False -b 20 -q 100 -c 1200 -s 0.5 -a 20 -F 20 -gVCF True "  | qsub -N PISCESJob -pe threaded 16-20 -M you@yoursmtp.com -m eas
+echo "Pisces.exe -B /path/to/mybam.bam -g /Genomes/Homo_sapiens/UCSC/hg19/Sequence/WholeGenomeFasta -f 0.01 -fo False -b 20 -q 100 -c 1200 -s 0.5 -a 20 -F 20 -gVCF True " | qsub -N PISCESJob -pe threaded 16-20 -M you@yoursmtp.com -m eas

 It is necessary to supply a reference genome following the -g argument.
 Reference genomes may be downloaded from illumina's website at: http://support.illumina.com/sequencing/sequencing_software/igenome.ilmn

+Note, the main executable Pisces.exe was originally named CallSomaticVariants.exe.
+So the above commands need to be altered for the 5.0.x releases.

 # Build instructions